gtoff/ros_on_kubernetes/README.md

 We're using the excellent "official" ROS containers from Docker Hub: https://hub.docker.com/_/ros/

+A blog article about this implementation is available here: https://blog.zhaw.ch/icclab/challenges-with-running-ros-on-kubernetes/

 ## TL;DR: What worked for us

 - We use one pod per ROS node and we wanted the nodes to be able to talk to each other seamlessly